Busedkc/WineQualityPredictionModel/README.md

 Here, we are reading the wine dataset from a CSV file using Pandas and storing it in a Pandas DataFrame called wine.

-We’re creating the predictor variable X by dropping the quality column from the wine_df DataFrame.
+We’re creating the predictor variable X by dropping the quality column from the wine DataFrame.
 We’re creating the target variable y by applying a lambda function to the quality column, which sets the value of 1 for quality score of 7 or higher and 0 for quality scores below 7.

 We’re splitting the dataset into training and testing sets using the train_test split() function from Scikit-learn.
 The training set contains 80%